 Be sure to remember that there are fees attached to each application.

-You are eligible to apply to the BSN program if you have a bachelor's degree or significant progress (minimum of 48 non-nursing, undergraduate level university transferrable credits) toward a degree in another field of study at a recognized university and will complete the prerequisite courses by June of the year they apply for entry (i.e., June 15, 2019 for September 2019 intake).
+You are eligible to apply to the BSN program if you have a bachelor's degree or significant progress (minimum of 48 non-nursing, undergraduate level university transferrable credits) toward a degree in another field of study at a recognized university and will complete the prerequisite courses by May of the year they apply for entry (i.e., mid-May, 2021 for September 2021 intake).
 Note: Applied degrees will be considered on case-by-case basis.

 Yes, we offer an accelerated BSN program where students enter at the third year level and complete 81 nursing credits in 20 months (5 continuous terms).